(Photo: PBS News)

 The panel, which is developing the party's platform ahead of next month's Philadelphia convention, instead backed a measure that said "there are a diversity of views in the party" on the TPP and reaffirmed that Democrats contend any trade deal "must protect workers and the environment."

-But Kevin Gosztola argued that other motivations were at play, writing on Sunday, "the only reason why Clinton appointees would not want to put this in the platform was if Clinton was planning to backtrack on her opposition to the TPP if she is elected president."
+But Kevin Gosztola argued that other motivations were involved, writing on Sunday, "The only reason why Clinton appointees would not want to put this in the platform was if Clinton was planning to backtrack on her opposition to the TPP if she is elected president."

 Indeed, Gosztola continued, the "diversity of views" amendment that did pass merely gives "corporate Democrats cover to support a trade deal that everyone on the platform committee claims is antithetical to the values of Democrats."

-What's more, Sanders advisor Larry Cohen wrote in an op-ed on Monday, "the Clinton campaign's reversal on TPP is not just bad policy--it's terrible politics," especially in light of and electoral realities in the U.S. and the UK's vote to leave the European Union.
+What's more, Sanders advisor Larry Cohen wrote in an op-ed on Monday that "the Clinton campaign's reversal on TPP is not just bad policy--it's terrible politics," especially given the electoral realities of the U.S. and the UK's vote to leave the European Union.

 He explained: